RHReynolds/MarkerGenes/README.md

 2. [Brief description](#description)
 3. [Specificity matrices](#specificity)

-## Installing the package <a name="install"></a>
+## Using the package <a name="install"></a>
-To use, install from github.
+To use functions within the package, install from github.
 This can be done using the following lines of code:

 ``` r
 install.packages("devtools")